mwganson/MeshRemodel/README.md

 <br/>
 ## Create Point Object
 <img src="Resources/icons/CreatePointObject.png" alt="create point object"><br/>
 Select a vertex (or any arbitrary point along any edge or face as of version 1.61) in the 3d view, then use this command to create a point object at that location.
-The point object is a Part::Vertex that we can use in some operations, such as Part::Loft or in subsequent Mesh Remodel operations, such as creating a line segment or arc.<br/>
+The point object is a Part::Vertex that we can use in some operations, such as Part::Loft or in subsequent Mesh Remodel operations, such as creating a line segment or arc.
+You must select some object first.
+A point cannot be created in any arbitrary empty location, but you can create a point on an edge, for example, and then move it to the desired location.<br/>
 <br/>
 ## Create Line
 <img src="Resources/icons/CreateLine.png" alt = "create line"><br/>